Safeguarding is a key priority at Edwalton Primary School. During our most recent Flying High Trust Safeguarding audit it was commented that:

 "The Head Teacher places safeguarding at the heart of the school’s work and procedures are in place so that safeguarding is effective and is the golden thread that runs through the school.
 The highly experienced safeguarding team work closely together, so they are all fully aware of individual cases and support families well."

-The Designated Safeguarding Leaders (DSLs) are
+The Designated Safeguarding Leaders (DSLs) are:

-Mr Anthony Thomas - Head Teacher
+Mr Anthony Thomas - Head Teacher, Senior Designated Safeguarding Lead

-Mrs Annie Holmes - SENCO
+Mrs Annie Holmes - SENCo, Safeguarding Officer

-Ms Katie Yapp - School Business Manager
+Ms Katie Yapp - School Business Manager, Safeguarding Officer

 As “Safeguarding is everyone’s responsibility” the DSLs support staff throughout the school when raising concerns.
 Actions are taken and feedback is given in a timely fashion.
 The school uses an electronic system to monitor children’s welfare.